adamsoutar/bpm/README.md

 ## Platform support

-If you're not using the Steam version of the game, you can use the ```platform``` field in fullAuto.json to pick a custom ModSaber platform, E.G ```steam``` or ```oculus```.
-You shouldn't need to change this, since the installer does its best guess which one you're using.
+The installer will take its best guess at whether you're using the Steam or Oculus store version of the game, but if it's wrong you can use the ```platform``` field in fullAuto.json to pick a custom ModSaber platform, E.G ```steam``` or ```oculus```.
+Please note that some mods are not available on all platforms.

-**Note:** I can't garunee support for the Oculus Store version of the game, since I don't own it - If anyone wants to help test this, pull up any [issues](https://github.com/Adybo123/BeatSaberFullAuto/issues) you find!

 ### Thanks